 Predators can be congratulated for making the majority of the film about the humans, rather than the titular aliens.
 The film’s namesakes actually don’t have much screentime at all.
 Instead it’s the infighting and bickering (and brilliantly hilarious appearance by Lawrence Fishburn) that keeps the film moving.

 Unfortunately, it lacks any decent action, something which comes as a disappointment.
 Say what you will about the first Alien Vs. Predator, but at least there were some nifty fights.
 Here, it’s clear – again – that it was a rush job; a lot of the film’s climax happens in the dark.
-The most annoying part of the film would have to be the score, however, which simply feels like Alan Silvestri’s original soundtrack put on shuffle.
+The most annoying part of the film would have to be the score, however, which simply feels like Alan Silvestri’s original soundtrack put on shuffle (Predator 2 had the same problem).
 I appreciate that they wanted to carry over some themes for consistency, but John Debney’s work does nothing new except add some guitars into the mix.

 This is a film that only barely passes for decent entertainment.
 Predators never gets boring and it’s fittingly brutal, but saying “It’s better than Predator 2 and Alien Vs. Predator: Requiem” is faint praise indeed.Rating: